mavryk-network/jsmv/docs/first_steps.md

 ## Prerequisites

-1. Install `jstz`
+1. Install `jsmv`
-2. Install Octez
+2. Install Mavkit

 ## Hello World

-`jstz` is a JavaScript runtime for Tezos smart optimistic rollups that aims to be compatible with web conventions.
+`jsmv` is a JavaScript runtime for Mavryk smart optimistic rollups that aims to be compatible with web conventions.
-`jstz` additionally has support for TypeScript, as our example below highlights.
+`jsmv` additionally has support for TypeScript, as our example below highlights.

 In this example, the smart function takes a HTTP `Request` object and returns a `Response` object containing the message `Hello [name]` (which is also printed to the console).